njaldea/nil/projects/gate/README.md

 Before running all necessary nodes, it will also resolve all calls to `edges::Mutable::set_value` updating the values held by the edges.

-NOTE: first call to `Core::run()` will execute all the nodes. succeeding calls will only execute nodes that expects new data from their inputs.
+NOTE: First call to `Core::run()` will execute all the nodes.
+Succeeding calls will only execute nodes that expects new data from their inputs.

 ```cpp
 struct Node